dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis.md

 The preceding code displays `The link to the hello route is /hello` from the `/` endpoint.

-Route names are inferred from method names if specified:
+Route names are inferred from method names when `WithName` is used:

 [!code-csharp[](minimal-apis/samples/WebMinAPIs/Program.cs?name=snippet_nr2)]